-(58) "Telecommunications Services" means the lease, rental or purchase of the network transmission facilities, services, or products, or central office services from the local telephone company or interexchange carrier, needed to communicate voice, data, text, images or video over a distance using electrical, electronic, satellite or lightwave transmission media.
-It may or may not include acquisition of telephone network switching, PABX/PBX, or customer premise station equipment, or purchase of customer premise wire or cable.
+(57) "Telecommunications Services" means any of the following: the lease, rental or purchase of transmission facilities, services, products, central office services from the local telephone company, interexchange carrier, or any other provider, needed to communicate voice, data, text, images or video over a distance using electrical, electronic, any radio or electromagnetic frequency spectrum, satellite, or lightwave transmission media.
+It shall include acquisition of telecommunications switching, PABX/PBX, or customer premise equipment, and purchase of customer premise wire, cable, fiber, or other transmission media.

-(59) "Trade Services" means a trade related service where selection is primarily based on price.
-Examples of trade services are found in OAR chapter 125 division 20.
-(Also see definitions in this rule for "Personal Services Contracts", "Service" and "Service Contract".)
+(58) "Trade Services" means all contracts for services, except for Personal Services Contracts, which are defined in OAR Chapter 125, Division 020.
+(Also see definitions in this rule for "Service Contract".)